 Can DPF trouble be prevented?

 You can stop any DPF problems by ensuring your diesel vehicle isn’t only used for short start-stop journeys.
 A long run every couple of weeks should ensure that the filter can clear itself.
-Don’t do this and your DPF will become fatally clogged.
-Should this happen, it will need to be replaced which can cost anywhere from £400 to more than £1000 depending on where you go and what type of part you use.
-If you are looking to buy a car that will only do short journeys or spend most of its life at low speed in a congested city, a diesel may not be the best solution.
-Have a look at cars with small petrol engines instead.
+If you can’t manage this, your DPF will become fatally clogged.
+When this happens, it will need to be replaced which can cost anywhere from £400 to more than £1000 depending on where you go and what type of part you use.

 Can you remove the DPF?